BBaysinger/bb-portfolio/README.md

 2. Automated configuration installs Docker and application services via user_data
 3. Containers are started (dev from Docker Hub, prod from ECR)
 4. Systemd services provide auto-restart and boot persistence
-5. DNS A records point the domain to the Elastic IP
+5. Route 53 A/ALIAS records point the domain to the Elastic IP (or load balancer in future scaling)

 ### 🐳 Container Management